-Boasting over 25 years of experience in the technology industry, Ms. Dai is the cofounder of global semiconductor company Marvell Technology where she served as President and Director until 2016.
-In 2018, Ms. Dai cofounded MeetKai, Inc., an AI-enabled personalized conversational search company, and continues to serve as its Executive Chairwoman today.
+Boasting over 25 years of experience in the technology industry, Ms. Dai is the co-founder of global semiconductor company Marvell Technology, where she served as President and Director until 2016.
+In 2018, Ms. Dai co-founded MeetKai, Inc., an AI-enabled personalized conversational search company, where she serves as the Executive Chairwoman.
 She also serves as Chairman of the Board at Lark Technologies, Inc., a healthcare technology company aimed at delivering scalable, virtual chronic conditions care and preventive healthcare through conversational AI.
 Ms. Dai has been honored on Forbes' "World's Most Powerful Women" list and was named an EY Entrepreneur of the Year.
 She is recognized for her visionary work at Marvell and in technology advocacy for women and minorities.
 Ms. Dai holds a Bachelor of Science degree in Computer Science from the University of California, Berkeley.

-Ms. Dai's qualifications to serve on the board include her extensive experience and expertise in the technology industry and board or executive-level role with numerous technology, data science, and AI companies, including Marvell Technology, MeetKai, Inc, and Lark Technologies, Inc.
+Ms. Dai's qualifications to serve on the Board include her extensive experience and expertise in the technology industry, including board or executive-level roles with numerous technology, data science, and AI companies, including Marvell Technology, MeetKai, Inc., and Lark Technologies, Inc.